 How To Repair Sagging Headliner

-Before we outline the different ways a car headliner can be repaired, there is something you need to know.
-The only way a sagging headliner can be permanently fixed is to replace it entirely with a new headliner.
+Now, before we outline the different ways a car headliner can be repaired, there is something you need to know: The only way a sagging headliner can be permanently fixed is to replace it entirely with a new headliner.

 Unfortunately, a full replacement can be quite expensive, and I dare say you would prefer a more cost-effective alternative.
 You’re in luck!